keane-k/diffdrive_bot/README.md

   <img width="896" height="493" alt="image" src="https://github.com/user-attachments/assets/9b03ed3c-28e6-4fbe-b0cc-24832a781440" />
 </p>

 >At the time of this writing, author is working on using Nav2 for autonomous path planning.
-Terminal output seems to end on `Creating bond timer...`, hinting towards `nav2_stack` is not fully initializing.
-Concerns could be attributed to demanding computational power that a Virtual Machine lacks, root cause of error remains unknown.
+Terminal output seems to end on `Creating bond timer...`, hinting towards `nav2_stack` not fully initializing.
+A concern could be attributed to demanding computational power that a Virtual Machine might struggle with.
+Root cause of issue pending further investigation.

 ---

 ## Future Works
-- Teleop (Using gamepad controllers/joysticks)
-- Adv.
-Teleop (Using phone/tablet)
-  > Might not be implemented if a real robot is required
-- Object Tracking using OpenCV
 - SLAM using slam_toolbox
   > Implement AMCL for localization
 - Autonomous Navigation with Nav2

+## Future Works (Possibly)
+- Teleop (Using gamepad controllers/joysticks)
+- Object Tracking using OpenCV

 ## Credits
 This project is inspired by the work of joshnewans and his Articulated Robotics blog and tutorial.
 The code in this repository is written and maintained for ROS 2 Kilted and Gazebo Ionic.